wesfggfd/VideoHALO-A-Human-Proxy-Agent-for-Fine-Grained-Dataset-Construction/README.md

 The released workflow was used with the following frozen setting:

-- 2,600 cleaned candidate videos;
+- 1,090 cleaned candidate videos;
-- a distribution-preserving 1,200-video active pool, balanced as 600 VideoQA and 600 video-captioning sources;
 - a target of 2,000 accepted natural/counterfactual pairs;
 - at most two accepted pairs per source video;
-- one semantic model, `gemini-3.6-flash`, accessed through the Google Cloud Enterprise/Vertex transport with ADC; and
+- one semantic model, `gemini-3.6-flash`, accessed through the Google Cloud Enterprise/Vertex transport with ADC
-- deterministic hashing, selection, mutation, graph-difference validation, deduplication, atomic JSONL output, and budget enforcement outside the model.

 The runtime exposes exactly six roles: `<planner_agent>`, `<extraction_agent>`, `<reflection_agent>`, `<generation_agent>`,